josebanega26/E-commerceReact/README.md

     it;s a function that returns a fuction that gets dispatch in it.

-## ...I will comaback and finish my notes later
+## ...I will comeback and finish my notes later
 ### SECTIONS  16
 #### Link of reference
 [1] https://www.codecademy.com/articles/react-virtual-dom